 Does any of this sound familiar?

 Love your own practice and share what you love.
 If it resonates with your audience, great!
-If not, then maybe you have not found your right audience!
+If not, then maybe you have not found the right audience!
 Or maybe you may be better matched in a different setting.
 For example, writing about yoga, or even just practicing yoga rather than teaching it.

 If you are finding yourself in the quest of your true calling, check out the best books on this topic on Amazon!